 Aldridge – initial feasibility work showed that opening a single platform station was possible.
 It would be linked into the restored Walsall to Wolverhampton service.

 Brownhills – no progress appears to have been made on this route.

 Wisbech – this line is a mayoral priority.
 One of the challenges is the A47 bypass to the south of Wisbech, which will need to be crossed if the railway is to serve the centre of Wisbech

 Leicester to Burton – progress had been muted until recently with local campaigners and leaders progressing work on this following a rejection several years ago.

 Fleetwood – this route suffered a setback when the connection to rest of rail network was severed as part of upgrade work to the Preston-Blackpool North route.
 There are three proposals at the moment.
 A heritage railway is clearing the track bed and recommissioning a class 108 DMU to operate services.
 A heavy rail service is also being proposed and a Tram-Train service has been mooted.

-Rawtenstall – a report proposed utilising the railway infrastructure in Rossendale was published in late 2018.
+Rawtenstall – a report that proposed utilising the railway infrastructure in Rossendale was published in late 2018.

 Skelmersdale – the local transport authority is progressing with the detailed design work following the completion of initial design work which identified the preferred location for the railway station.

 Washington (Tyne and Wear Metro expansion / Leamside)- local political leaders have campaigned for the restoration of railway services to Washington as part of Tyne and Wear Metro expansion and/or restoration of the Leamside line

 Ashington & Blyth – the proposal has progressed rapidly over the last five years.
 Local authorities have recently shared a screening opinion, which will decide if a full Environmental Impact Assessment is required.